COM6012/ScalableML/Lab 10 - Reproducible and Reusable AI.md

    We will find that there are many flags/variables that can be set to do experiment.
 The required ones are `--input-dir` and `--output-dir`, specifying the path to the dataset and output directory respectively.

-2. Assuming that the dataset is in `/mnt/parscratch/users/ac1xxliu/public/lab10-data/dataset`, to deploy the container for training and evaluation, we can run command:
+2. Assuming that the dataset is in `/mnt/parscratch/users/ac1xxliu/public/lab10-data/dataset`, to deploy the container for training and evaluation, we can run the following command.

-    ```sh
-    mkdir $HOME/outputs/abide-demo
-    ```

-   to create an output directory for the results, and then run:
+The output folder will be created automatically at `$HOME/outputs/abide-demo`.

    ```sh
    apptainer run \